Benedictine University: Presidents

+Campuses

-Lisle campus
+Lisle

 Benedictine University moved to Lisle, Illinois, in the far western suburbs of Chicago and DuPage County, in 1901.
 After the dedication of Benedictine Hall, new buildings were added throughout the early 1900s.
 Although it had admitted women from time to time, the college became fully coeducational in 1968.
 In 1971, it changed its name to Illinois Benedictine College.
 In response to community needs, graduate, doctorate and adult learner programs were added.
 In 1996, the college was renamed Benedictine University.
 The Birck Hall of Science and the Kindlon Hall of Learning were built in 2001.
 The Village of Lisle-Benedictine University Sports Complex, a unique cooperative venture between a governmental body and private university, was dedicated in 2005.
 Renovation of the Dan and Ada Rice Center was completed in October 2011.

 The rapid growth of the Daniel L. Goodwin College of Business created the need for construction of the Daniel L. Goodwin Hall of Business – the largest classroom building on campus at 125,000 square feet – which houses the college's undergraduate and graduate business programs and doctoral programs in Organization Development and Values-Driven Leadership.
 The building also features classrooms, study areas, seminar rooms, offices, a 600-seat auditorium to facilitate lectures, a 40-seat real-time trading lab that provides hands-on investing experience, a 7,500-square-foot main hall and a café.

 The Lisle campus' additionally features the Jurica-Suchy Nature Museum, a small natural history museum located on the second floor of the Birck Hall of Science.
 The museum represents the work of Frs.
 Edmund and Hilary Jurica, O.S.B., who collected specimens for their students to use during their almost 100 combined years of teaching at Benedictine University, and Fr.
 Theodore Suchy, O.S.B. (d.
 2012), who served as museum curator for more than 30 years.
 The museum has continued to collect specimens since the Juricas' deaths in the early 1970s and now has a collection numbering more than 10,000 specimens ranging from small invertebrates to a rorqual skeleton.
 The Jurica-Suchy Nature Museum is open to the public as well as to school groups.

 Benedictine's Lisle campus has 2,885 undergraduate students of which 44 percent are male and 56 percent are female, and the student body represents 50 states and territories, and 15 countries.
 Approximately one-third of the students are minority.